-Alexandra is a certified Holistic Health Coach through the Institute for Integrative Nutrition and has spent the last two years immersed in the incredible world of probiotics as part of the team at Hyperbiotics.
+Alexandra is a certified Holistic Health Coach through the Institute for Integrative Nutrition.
 You can follow her at @inhabitwellness on Instagram.

 It’s easy to forget about our immune system during the times that we feel healthy.
 For many, supporting the immune system might only seem necessary in certain times or seasons of the year.
 Sometimes it takes learning that someone around us is under the weather before we try to quickly give our immune system a “boost” and hope for the best.